jakkaj/k3d-gpu/readme.md

 # Some more info

 The run script applies `device-plugin-daemonset.yaml` which creates the `RuntimeClass` and the daemonset which allows the GPU stuff to work.
-Once you get the cluster up and running, if the daemonset comes up withotu errors then GPU is working.
+Once you get the cluster up and running, if the daemonset comes up without errors then GPU is working.

 https://github.com/k3s-io/k3s/issues/4070